Quantum work statistics at strong reservoir coupling

-\textit{Conclusion---} We have studied the full-counting statistics of work done in the time-dependent spin-boson model beyond the weak coupling regime and have derived a generalised master equation for the corresponding WCO~\eqref{eq:WCOin}.
-This has been achieved by exploiting the unitary invariance of the work characteristic function, from which it was possible to apply the polaron transformation to rotate the WCO into a new frame where we could revert to standard approximations from weak-coupling theory.
-This resulted in the master equation~\eqref{eq:lind} that can be solved to give the full work probability distribution in parameter regimes where the standard Markovian model breaks down, such as strong coupling.
-We illustrated our general approach by solving the dissipative Landau-Zener model, where the polaron framework indicated significant increases in both average dissipation and work fluctuations in contrast to predictions from the weak coupling master equation.
+\textit{Conclusion---} We have studied the full-counting statistics of work done in the time-dependent spin-boson model beyond the weak coupling regime using the polaron framework.
+We illustrated our general approach by solving the dissipative Landau-Zener model, where the polaron framework indicated significant increases in both average dissipation and work fluctuations in contrast to predictions from the weak coupling master equation due to renormalisation of system parameters.
 This serves to highlight the limitations of the usual weak-coupling approximation, as even modest increases in the coupling can have a noticeable impact on the stochastic thermodynamics of the system.

-Our results lay the groundwork for further investigations into how correlations, non-Markovianity \cite{PhysRevB.91.224303} and other strong coupling effects can influence the full statistics of work in driven open quantum systems.
-The polaron framework could be applied to study higher order work fluctuations in thermal machines beyond weak coupling such as quantum Otto cycles \cite{newman2017} and Carnot engines \cite{gelbwaser-klimovsky2015}.
-It could also provide a route towards free energy estimation in strongly coupled systems via the fluctuation theorem~\eqref{eq:jarz}.
-In principle, one could apply quantum jump unravelling techniques \cite{hekking2013,Horowitz2013b} with respect to the polaron renormalised Hamiltonian to record the work statistics, which in turn could be used to establish estimates of the mean force free energy change using standard methods \cite{Gore2003,park2003free}.
+Our results lay the groundwork for further investigations into how correlations, non-Markovianity and other strong coupling effects can influence the full statistics of work in driven open quantum systems.

-We conclude by noting a number of ways in which our approach could be generalised.
-Firstly, the polaron transformation that we have used is restricted to reservoirs with super-Ohmic spectral densities.
-However, this could be straightforwardly generalised using variational polaron theory \cite{Silbey1984}, which allows treatment of both Ohmic and sub-Ohmic spectral densities, as has been used recently to study heat transport in non-equilibrium steady states \cite{Hsieh2019}.
-Furthermore, the unitary invariance of the work characteristic function allows for other transformations such as the reaction coordinate mapping \cite{nazir2018}.
-This approach could provide a means for computing work statistics in other strongly coupled systems, such as linearly coupled oscillators and fermionic environments.

-\emph{Acknowledgements. } O. D. acknowledges the EPSRC for PhD funding support, H. M. acknowledges funding from the Royal Commission for the Exhibition of 1851.
+\emph{Acknowledgements. } O. D. acknowledges the EPSRC for PhD funding support.
+H. M. acknowledges funding from a Royal Society Research Fellowship (URF/R1/231394), and the Royal Commission for the Exhibition of 1851.
 We thank Ali Raza Mirza for helpful discussions.

 \widetext